rukasakurai/github-copilot-tutorial/docs/workshop.md

 ---
 published: true
 type: workshop
-title: Product Hands-on Lab - GitHub Copilot, your new AI pair programmer
+title: GitHub Copilot, your new AI pair programmer
 short_title: GitHub Copilot, your new AI pair programmer
 description: Discover how to leverage GitHub Copilot to develop your project
 level: beginner